-The Menu Button Padding field allows you to set the distance between the Menu Button content and the Menu Button Background.
+The Menu Button Background field allows you to set the distance between the Menu Button content and the Menu Button Background.
 The default value is 15px.

-The Menu Item Padding field allows you to set the distance between the Menu Item content and the Menu Item Background.
-This will be applied to each Menu Item, unless otherwise specified for custom Menu Items.
+The Menu Item Background field allows you to set the distance between the Menu Item content and the Menu Item Background.
+This will be applied to each Menu Item, unless otherwise specified in the custom Menu Items settings.
 Remember that you can override this field for each Menu Item.
 The default value is 15px.

-The Background Padding field allows you to set the distance between the DiviMenu elements and the DiviMenu background.
-You can set a DiviMenu background in the DiviMenus content tab.
+The DiviMenu Background field allows you to set the distance between the DiviMenu elements and the DiviMenu background, in case your DiviMenu has Background.
+You can set a DiviMenu Background from the DiviMenus > Content Tab.

-Finally, as mentioned above, you can set the DiviMenu margin and padding using the Divi fields.
+Finally, and as mentioned above, you can set the DiviMenu margin and padding using the Divi fields.

 Menu Item fields

 If you turn on the Hide Menu Item toggle field, the Menu Item will be removed on the device(s) that you choose.
 If you also turn on the Preserve Space field, the Menu Item will be hidden instead.